Mesa Prieta Petroglyph Project

 The project presents Mesa Talks monthly lecture series.
 Speakers present on topics related to Northern New Mexico that enhance our understanding of the use of Mesa Prieta.

 MPPP staff and volunteers are an active presence at area conferences and activities.
-As our Mission Statement emphasizes, protection and sustainment comes through education.
+As our Mission Statement emphasizes, preservation, protection and sustainment comes through education.

 "MPPP documents, protects and sustains endangered